-However, a custom login page permits users to log in your site from a custom page instead of the default WordPress login page.
-And also, to create it is not a daunting task.
+However, a custom login page permits users to log in to your site from a custom page instead of the default WordPress login page.
+Creating that page is not a daunting task.

 By default, WordPress has a generic login page.
 It does not provide any built-in option to add your own logo.
-But, there are some external methods which allow you to easily create custom login page in WordPress.
+But, there are some external methods that allow you to easily create a custom login page in WordPress.

-Hence, keep reading the guide.
-Here we will explain to you when, why and how we can create custom login page in WordPress.
+To find out, in this article, we will explain to you when, why and how we can create a custom login page in WordPress.

 When and Why You Need a Custom Login Page

 If you are running a membership site and you do not use WordPress membership plugins, then your users will register and login to your site by using the default WordPress login page.

 However, this can work for small websites.
 But, if you are running a business site or an online community, then you may show your own brand rather than WordPress.

 There is one way to do this, you can add own logo and white label WordPress admin dashboard.
 If you want the users do not access the admin area at the time of login then you have to add a custom login page.